madelynwillis3/04_rcbd/README.md

-#Exercise 4 - RCBD'
+# Exercise 4 - RCBD

 This is the Randomized Complete Block Design analysis repo.
 Created by Madelyn Willis